π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 - βCertified translations of all academic documents

-- βAPS certificate (Akademische PrΓΌfstelle) β mandatory for Afghan students applying to German universities
+- βAPS certificate (Akademische PrΓΌfstelle) β mandatory for Farsi-speaking students applying to German universities

-β οΈ Important for Afghan Students: APS Certificate
+β οΈ Important for Farsi-speaking Students: APS Certificate

 How to Apply to German Universities